-When a Vaisala Ground Check Device RI41 is used in sounding preparation, an inbuilt zero humidity check is also conducted in conjunction with the reconditioning.
+When a Vaisala Ground Check Device RI41 or GC41 is used in sounding preparation, an inbuilt zero humidity check is also conducted in conjunction with the reconditioning.
 This check detects and corrects possible offset type errors in humidity measurement.
 During the check a dry reference condition is generated by heating the humidity sensor.
 Compared to earlier radiosonde models the reliability of the correction is improved as its accuracy is no longer dependent on a measurement chamber with desiccants of limited drying capability.

-As a result of the two qualityassurance procedures - the reconditioning and the desiccantfree zero humidity check - the factory calibration of the RS41 humidity sensor is restored with enhanced consistency.
+As a result of the two quality-assurance procedures - the reconditioning and the desiccant-free zero humidity check - the factory calibration of the RS41 humidity sensor is restored with enhanced consistency.

 Figure 3.1.
-Stability of the RS41 humidity sensor after a three year storage period.
-Measurements were conducted in saturated humidity conditions generated with a Standard Humidity Chamber by Dr. Schulz & Partner GmbH.
+Stability of the RS41 humidity sensor after storage at room temperature and in accelerated storage test conditions.